How we prototype

 - We approach each project individually – we always try to come up with the best possible solution for a given technology, material and the number of produced parts.

 We have a workshop directly in our studio where we are able to build most of the mockups and prototypes.
 We continuously invest in new machines and tools to make our workshop better.

 - We combine several different techniques according to the requirements and quality of craftsmanship of the final prototype.

 - We cannot imagine our work without 3D printers.
 It rapidly speeds up the design and prototyping process.
 Ideas are validated fast.

-- Beside 3D printing, we use traditional model making, mock-ups from plastic, foam, wood and other substitute materials.
+- Besides 3D printing, we use traditional model making, mock-ups from plastic, foam, wood and other materials.